-Benefit Description Infertility Services and Treatment (Continued) Intra-uterine insemination (IUI) In-vitro fertilization and embryo transfer (IVF) Zvgote intrafallopian transfer (ZIFT) Preimplantation genetic diagnosis (PGD) Miscrosurgical epididiymal sperm aspiration (MESA) Testicular sperm extraction (TESE) Sperm collection, freezing and up to one year of storage is also covered for male Members in active infertility treatment.
+Benefit Description Infertility Services and Treatment (Continued) In-vitro fertilization and embryo transfer (IVF) Zygote intrafallopian transfer (ZIFT) Preimplantation genetic diagnosis (PGD) Miscrosurgical epididiymal sperm aspiration (MESA) Testicular sperm extraction (TESE) Sperm collection, freezing and up to one year of storage is also covered for male Members in active infertility treatment.
 Cryopreservation of eggs, sperm, and embryos.
 Important Notice: We use evidence based clinical criteria to evaluate whether the use of infertility treatment is Medically Necessary.
 Infertility treatments evolve and new treatments may be developed.
 If you are planning to receive infertility treatment we recommend that you review the current Medical Necessity Guidelines online at www.harvardpilgrim.org.
-To obtain a copy, please call the Member Services Department at 1-888-333-4742.
-Please Note: An exclusion for Infertility Services and Treatment may apply when coverage is provided by a religious diocese, as allowed by law.
-Please see your Schedule of Benefits to determine if your Plan provides coverage for this benefit.
-25. Laboratory, Radiology and Other Diagnostic Services The Plan covers laboratory and radiology services (including Advanced Radiology), and other diagnostic services on an outpatient basis.
+To obtain a copy, please call the Member Services Department at 1-877-907-4742.
+25 .
+Laboratory, Radiolog gy and Other Diagnostic Services The Plan covers laboratory and radiology services (including Advanced Radiology), and other diagnostic services, on an outpatient basis.
 The term "Advanced Radiology" means CT scans, PET Scans, MRI and MRA, and nuclear medicine services.
-Coverage includes: The facility charge and the charge for supplies and equipment The charges of anesthesiologists, pathologists and radiologists In addition, the Plan covers the following: Human leukocyte antigen testing or histocompatibility locus antigen testing necessary to establish bone marrow transplant donor suitability (including testing for A, B, or DR antigens, or any combination, consistent with rules, regulations and criteria established by the Department of Public Health).
+Coverage includes: The facility charge and the charge for supplies and equipment The charges of anesthesiologists, pathologists and radiologists In addition, the Plan covers the following: • Human leukocyte antigen testing or histocompatibility locus antigen testing necessary to establish bone marrow transplant donor suitability (including testing for A, B, or DR antigens, or any combination, consistent with rules, regulations and criteria established by the Department of Public Health).
 Diagnostic screenings and tests as required by law including: hereditary and metabolic screening at birth; tuberculin tests; lead screenings; hematocrit, hemoglobin or other appropriate blood tests, human leukocyte antigen testing or histocompatibility locus antigen testing necessary to establish bone marrow transplant donor suitability, and urinalysis.
 Screening and diagnostic mammograms.
-26. Low Protein Foods The Plan covers food products modified to be low-protein ordered for the treatment of inherited diseases of amino acids and organic acid to the extent required by Massachusetts law.
+26 .
+Low Protein Foods The Dien severe food products modified to be level protein and and for the The Plan covers food products modified to be low-protein ordered for the treatment of inherited diseases of amino acids and organic acid to the extent required by Massachusetts law.